mayaanne/foundations/sprint-4/blog-sprint4-technical.md

 ## Summary:
 In this Sprint you learned a whole lot about Testing, Repl.it, Problem Solving, Psuedocoding and were able to practice and learn more about JavaScript.
-That's alot of work - great effort.
+That's a lot of work - great effort.

 ## Timebox